-American environment from the pre-colonial period to the present.
+206. American Environmental History Examines the interaction between humans and the natural environment in the history of North America.
+Explores the problem of sustainable human uses of the North American environment from the pre-colonial period to the present.
 Also serves as an introduction to the subfield of environmental history, which integrates evidence from various scientific disciplines with traditional documentary and oral sources.
 Topics include: American Indian uses of the environment, colonial frontiers, agricultural change, industrialization, urbanization, westward expansion, the Progressive-Era conservation movement, changes in lifestyle and consumption including their increasingly global impact, shifts in environmental policy, and the rise of the post-World War II environmental movement.
 This course is cross-listed as HIST 206.
 This course fulfills the DIV II social sciences distribution requirement.

-- 214. Ecological Anthropology See course description with ANTH 214 listing.
+214. Ecological Anthropology See course description with ANTH 214 listing.
 This course is cross-listed as ANTH 214.
-Offered every other year. - 215.
-Jewish Environmental Ethics Since the 1960's many writers on environmental issues have blamed our contemporary environmental crises in part on a so-called "Judeo-Christian" worldview, rooted in the Hebrew Bible.
+Offered every other year.

+215. Jewish Environmental Ethics Since the 1960's many writers on environmental issues have blamed our contemporary environmental crises in part on a so-called "Judeo-Christian" worldview, rooted in the Hebrew Bible.
 Such writers assert that the biblical heritage shared by these two religious traditions advocates an unhealthy relationship between humanity and nature, one in which human beings are destined to conquer the earth and master it.
 In this course we will explore Jewish perspectives on nature and the natural world through close readings of biblical and other classical Jewish texts.
-Emphasizing the way "land" figures as an important theme in classical Jewish theology, history and ritual practice, we will also examine the ways in which this motif is re-conceptualized in modern secular contexts (i.e., Zionism and the kibbutz movement).
+Emphasizing the way "land" figures as an important theme in classical Jewish theology, history and ritual practice, we will also examine the ways in which this motif is reconceptualized in modern secular contexts (i.e., Zionism and the kibbutz movement).
 We will conclude by studying contemporary varieties of Jewish environmental advocacy.
-In addition to texts focused specifically on Judeo-Christian traditions, the syllabus will include other classic works of Environmental ethics foundational to the field of Environmental studies.
-Offered every three years in rotation with the offering of ENST 111.
-This course is cross-listed as JDST 215 and RELG 215.
+In addition to texts focused specifically on Judeo-Christian traditions, the syllabus will include other classic works of Environmental ethics foundational to the field of Environmental studies.Offered every three years in rotation with the offering of ENST 111.
+This course is crosslisted as JDST 215 and RELG 215.
 This course fulfills the humanities requirement in the core curriculum and can substitute for ENST 111.
-This course fulfills the Division I.A. distribution requirement. - 218.
-Geographic Information Systems Geographic Information Systems (GIS) is a powerful technology for managing, analyzing, and visualizing spatial data and geographically-referenced information.
+This course fulfills the Division I.A. distribution requirement.

+218. Geographic Information Systems Geographic Information Systems (GIS) is a powerful technology for managing, analyzing, and visualizing spatial data and geographically-referenced information.
 It is used in a wide variety of fields including archaeology, agriculture, business, defense and intelligence, education, government, health care, natural resource management, public safety, transportation, and utility management.
 This course provides a fundamental foundation of theoretical and applied skills in GIS technology that will enable students to investigate and make reasoned decisions regarding spatial issues.
 Utilizing GIS software applications from Environmental Systems Research Institute (ESRI), students work on a progression of tasks and assignments focused on GIS data collection, manipulation, analysis, output, and presentation.
 The course will culminate in a final, independent project in which the students design and prepare a GIS analysis application of their own choosing.
 Three hours of classroom and three hours of laboratory per week.
 This course is cross-listed as ERSC 218 and ARCH 218.
-This course fulfills the QR distribution requirement. - 220.
-Environmental Geology See course description with ERSC 220 listing.
-Prerequisite: Two 100-level ERSC courses OR ENST 131 and 132 or 130.
-This course is cross-listed as ERSC 220. - 221.
-Oceanography See course description with ERSC 221 listing.
-This course is cross-listed as ERSC 221. - 222.
-Environmental Economics See course description with ECON 222 listing.
-Prerequisite: ECON 100 or 111.
-This course is cross-listed as ECON 222.
+This course fulfills the QR distribution requirement.

+220. Environmental Geology See course description with ERSC 220 listing.
+Prerequisite: 131 and 132 or 130, OR two 100-level ERSC courses.
+This course is cross-listed as ERSC 220.

+221. Oceanography See course description with ERSC 221 listing.
+This course is cross-listed as ERSC 221.